0cjs/hello-rust-apt/README.md

 - `-c`: Do a "small" clean for a faster rebuild by removing all but framework items unlikely ever to change, such as the pactivate bootstrap.
 - `-v`: Make the builds more verbose.
+- `-V`: Make the builds very verbose (particularly Docker builds).
-- `-i prefix`: Change the "hra" prefix used on images/containers below to _prefix._
+- `-i prefix`: Change the "$USER-hra" prefix used on images/containers below to _prefix._

-See the `Test` script for details of how the testing is done.
-(Generally, this involves XXX

 For ease of experimentation and confirmation of dependencies (both system- and project-supplied), this does its work in two Docker images/containers:
-- `hra-build`: Installs all dependencies required to compile and package the software, and then compiles and packages it.
+- `$USER-hra-build`: Installs all dependencies required to compile and package the software, compiles and packages it, and runs a basic test.
   This is done entirely via `docker build`; a container of the same name is started from the image so you can interactively test and debug it.
 - `hra-test`: Installs the package from above, starts the server, and confirms that it's working.

-(Not yet implemented.)
+Both of the above use `hello-server-test` to test the server; that simply connects to it and confirms it's returning the right response.

 The containers are left running for six hours so you can enter them (using `dent` from the virtual environment or just `docker exec -it`) to poke